Caleb-Abuul/faq-accordion/README.md

 ## Acknowledgments

-Though I didn't consult much external resources for this project the wisdom of [Kevin Powell](https://github.com/kevin-powell) was a constant guide through out the project.
+Though I didn't consult much external resources for this project, the wisdom of [Kevin Powell](https://github.com/kevin-powell) was a constant guide through out the project.
 He has been a great inspiration through his [YouTube Channel](https://youtube.com/@KevinPowell?si=Yhw2-yrCyeetnmys).
 He has tons of videos spanning several topics in CSS on YouTube.
 Please do well to check him out [Kevin Powell](https://youtube.com/@KevinPowell?si=Yhw2-yrCyeetnmys)